TheFifthRider/simply-roleplaying-webapp/docs/character/health.md

 ## Healing

 If you take some time to rest and recover, even if it's not a full period of downtime, you restore your health to full.
 If you receive medical treatment for your injuries while resting like this, you can also unmark one injury box.
-Your gamemaster may say that you must have access to medical supplies appropriate for treating the injury and/or that whomever is healing you must make a test of knowledge to treat the injury.
+Your gamemaster may say that you must have access to medical supplies appropriate for treating the injury and/or that whomever is healing you knowledge to treat the injury.

 Whenever you spend [some downtime](../gameplay/downtime.md#recovering) resting, you can erase all marked injury boxes and restore your health to full.